• RV Parks & Campgrounds

 2

-Two things you can count on as an RVer.
-You will either have pleasant campground neighbors, or you will not.
-Fortunately, annoying neighbors are the exception rather than the rule.
+You can count on two possibilities as an RVer.
+You will either have pleasant campground neighbors or you will not.
+Fortunately, annoying camping neighbors are the exception rather than the rule.

-Here are seven types of campground neighbors you could encounter sooner or later, and a strategy for maintaining your sanity if you do.
-Add your own categories in the comments section below.
+Here are seven types of campground neighbors you could encounter sooner or later and a strategy for maintaining your sanity if you do.
 But be nice.
 Campground neighbors are people too.

-Barking dog, shouting kids.
-Family friendly campgrounds I understand.
+Family with a barking dog, shouting kids.
+I can understand family-friendly campgrounds.
 They’re meant to be raucous and kid-friendly.
 That’s the fun in them.
 But a dog that barks at everything that moves?
 Really?
-Strategy: Keep an ultrasonic dog whistle in your pocket.
+Strategy: Keep a pair of earplugs on hand.

 Mr. and Mrs. Friendly.
 Either or both spend as much time in your campsite as you do, assuming that you are now their new best friends and any time away from them is missed fun time.
 Strategy: Paint little red dots on your face and casually remark that you might be coming down with chickenpox.

-Never see, never hear.
-The ideal neighbors.
-You begin to wonder whether their rig has been abandoned, or they’ve been abducted by aliens.
+The silent ones.
+Sure, it might be creepy camping next to an RV that’s as quiet as a tomb.
+You begin to wonder whether their RV has been abandoned, or they’ve been abducted by aliens.
+But in the end, these folks are the ideal neighbors.
 Strategy: Leave a gift basket of fruit on their doorstep.

 You can find Bob Difley’s RVing ebooks on Amazon Kindle.